XavierAgostino/algo-platform/README.md

 ## Performance

-The visualizer is optimized for performance:
+The platform is optimized for performance:
 - Memoized calculations to prevent unnecessary re-renders
 - Efficient graph rendering with SVG
 - Responsive design that adapts to screen size
 - Smooth animations and transitions
+- Optimized bundle sizes with Next.js code splitting

 ## Accessibility